Chandler/lightroom_preview_exporter/README.md

+!!only tested with Lightroom 4!!

-This script extracts images from lightroom previews, useful if you lost your originals but still have the lightroom metadata.
+This script extracts images from lightroom previews.

+This can be a lifesaver if you lost your original photos but still have your lightroom metadata.

 This basic logic is:
   1. Run Unix 'Strings' over the lightroom catalog file to extract out the original filenames based on a questionable regex.